XBRL FRC Taxonomies

 HM Revenue and Customs filing requirement

-HM Revenue and Customs (HMRC) updated their systems in April 2016 to accept Company Tax returns containing accounts that have been tagged with the taxonomies.
-They will be updating their systems to accept the 2018 versions in 2018.
+HM Revenue and Customs (HMRC) updated their systems in April 2018 to accept Company Tax returns containing accounts that have been tagged with the taxonomies.

 The revised taxonomies can be used by all companies that have to prepare accounts under one of the following accounting frameworks: